 Board of Education trustees are elected during civic elections that are held every four years.
-The last election was on October 26, 2016.

 Greater Saskatoon Catholic Schools' Board of Education consists of 10 elected trustees.
 Seven at-large trustees represent Saskatoon, and one trustee represents each of our three subdivisions: rural areas around Saskatoon, including Martensville and Warman (Subdivision 1); Humboldt (Subdivision 2); and Biggar (Subdivision 3).

 A Chair and Vice-Chair are chosen from among the 10 trustees.

 Download Greater Saskatoon Catholic Schools' Trustee Candidate Information package to learn more about the role of Catholic Board of Education trustees and becoming a candidate.